 All staff contribute to CEIAG through their roles as form tutors and subject teachers.
-Through PSHE and tutor time, Form Tutors support research tasks using the careers platform and run careers led activities devised by the careers coordinator and Head of Sixth Form.
+Through PSHE and tutor time, Form Tutors support research tasks using the careers platform and run careers led activities devised by the career's coordinator and Head of Sixth Form.
 Heads of Year liaise with the Careers Coordinator to address needs of all students, including support from teachers and external agencies, such as Services for Young People.

-Members of the Sixth Form team deliver PSHCE progression programmes for students applying both to universities and to training/employment, with input from the Careers Coordinator.
-IAG provided on FE, HE and Apprenticeship options.
+Members of the Sixth Form team deliver PSHCE progression programmes for students applying both to universities and to those going on to training/employment/apprenticeship opportunities; with input from the Careers Coordinator.
+Impartial IAG is provided on FE, HE and Apprenticeship options through Private Training Providers (PTP).